Difficult People Have a Place in Our Lives

 Posted Nov 07, 2017

 Most of us have at least one person in our lives who is difficult or demanding.
 Who are these people?
-Some of them are nothing but trouble; they don’t give us help or support, and we don’t socialize with them, confide in them, or give them help or support.
+Some are nothing but trouble: They don’t give us help or support, and we don’t socialize with them, confide in them, or give them help or support.
 So why are they still in our lives?
-These are the questions addressed in a new study in the American Sociological Review, “Difficult people: Who is perceived to be demanding in personal networks and why are they there?” just published online.
+These are the questions addressed in a new study in the American Sociological Review called “Difficult people: Who is perceived to be demanding in personal networks and why are they there?”

 Then, in the key question, participants were asked to name the people whom they “sometimes find difficult or demanding.”

 Professors Offer and Fischer separated the difficult people into two categories:

 1. Nothing but trouble.
 (This is my name for them.
 The authors called them “difficult-only.”)

 These people were named as difficult or demanding, but they were not named in response to any of the other questions.
 That means they were not people that the participants socialized with, confided in, got help from, or gave help to.

 2. Difficult but involved.
 (Again, this is my name for them.
 The authors called them “difficult engaged-in-exchange ties.”)

 These people were named as difficult or demanding, but were also named in response to at least one of the other questions.
 That means they were people the participants socialized with, confided in, got help from, or gave help to.